Jodi DiPiazza: Advocacy

 In 2010, DiPiazza wrote and performed a composition called "Heroes of Autism" for Toys "R" Us to be used in conjunction with a fundraiser for Autism Speaks.
 This campaign raised over $3,000,000.
 In 2013, DiPiazza was one of the speakers at the National Autism Conference held at Penn State University where she joined Bridget Taylor of the Alpine Learning Group.
 In October 2013, she received the Building Futures Award from Children's Aid And Family services for her autism advocacy.
 DiPiazza has also performed at the ReelAbilities film festival which focuses on films of people with special needs.

 In June 2014, DiPiazza performed a concert at the Special Olympics National games in Ewing.
 She was also the featured guest in Newtown Connecticut at Families United in Newtown (F.U.N.) benefit concert May 19, 2016.
 She was a host with Pat Battle and Steve Weatherford at the Autism Speaks walk in Metlife Stadium.
 In April 2017 DiPiazza appeared at a benefit for Autism NJ at Montclair State University and performed a duet with Marin Mazzie of "I Whistle a Happy Tune" from the King and I.

+In October 2021, DiPiazza appeared at the Special Olympics Florida Champions Gala, held at the Waldorf Astoria Orlando.

+In October 2025, DiPiazza performed at a benefit concert supporting the We Are All Music Foundation for mental health with Living Colour at the City Winery in New York City.

+She received the President’s Volunteer Service Award in recognition of her community service efforts.

+In literature

+DiPiazza was referenced in a Time magazine feature examining educational approaches for autistic children, which discussed her early education at the Alpine Learning Group.

+DiPiazza’s early development and educational experiences were documented in a 2006 feature in The Bergen Record.

+DiPiazza was featured in the book *Autistic Legends Alphabet*, an illustrated alphabet book of notable individuals on the autism spectrum.

+DiPiazza's life story was discussed in the preface of the book In a Different Key: The Story of Autism by John Donvan and Caren Zucker.

+DiPiazza has been described in academic literature as an autistic savant, with particular emphasis on her exceptional musical abilities.

+Singles

+In 2025, DiPiazza released her debut single, marking the beginning of her recording career.